Approximating Electoral Control Problems: Preliminaries

 For each control type defined above, several variants of the control problems can be obtained by modifying certain aspects of the problem definition as follows.

-\begin{description} \item[Destructive Control:] Definition \ref{d:control-types} defines the constructive setting, in which the goal is to ensure that a designated candidate $p$ becomes (or remains) a unique winner of the election.
-In the \emph{destructive} variant, the objective is to prevent $p$ from being a unique winner.
+\begin{description} \item[Destructive Control:] Definition \ref{d:control-types} gives the constructive setting, in which the goal is to ensure that a designated candidate $p$ is a unique winner of the election.
+In the \emph{destructive} variant, the objective is to \emph{prevent} $p$ from being a unique winner.
 To indicate this variant, the prefix ``CC'' is replaced with ``DC'' in the problem name.